tarantool/graphqlapi/docs/middleware.md

 ### render_response()

-`middleware.render_response(resp)` - trigger function that can be used to inject of filter or modify request response.
+`middleware.render_response(resp)` - trigger function that can be used to inject or filter or modify request response.
 Triggered after rendering each http response,

 where: